hth313/OS4/doc/applications.rst

    EXITAPP:      golong   exitApp

 It should be bound to the shifted USER key on an application keyboard.
-This as the USER key is related to overall keyboard behavior and it not previously unused for anything.
+The idea is that the USER key is related to keyboard behavior and it not previously bit used for anything.

 Default display
 ===============